 In order to help drive long-lasting, positive change for children in cocoa-growing regions, all actors along the cocoa supply chain should play their part to help combat the systemic issues underlying child labor.

-We are part of CLEF, a collaboration between Jacobs Foundation, the UBS Optimus Foundation, the Ivorian government, and the broader cocoa sector.
-The collaboration aims to reach ~5 million children in cocoa growing areas and provide them with improved access to quality primary education.
-Lack of access to quality education is an underlying cause of child labor, and with a target investment of CHF110 million, this initiative, led by the Ivorian government, has the potential to provide a blueprint for public private partnership that can replicated by other countries in the future as a systemic solution.
+We are part of CLEF, a multi-stakeholder initiative between Jacobs Foundation, the UBS Optimus Foundation, the Government of Côte d’Ivoire, and the broader cocoa sector.
+The collaboration aims to reach ~4 million children in cocoa growing areas and provide them with improved access to quality primary education.
+Inspired by this groundbreaking landscape-wide initiative in Côte d’Ivoire, we support the development of a similar initiative in Ghana.

 "Cocoa Life has been a champion for early childhood development and education since the beginning of our partnership.
 Their leadership has nudged many others towards more holistic company sustainability strategies."